deepakgowtham/Datascience_Basics/Cloud/storage/03_blob.md

 # Blob
-- masively scalable object store for text and binary data.
+- Masively scalable object store for text and binary data.
-- zure blob storage is an object storage solution optimized for storing massive amounts of unstructured data, such as text or binary data.
+- Azure blob storage is an object storage solution optimized for storing massive amounts of unstructured data, such as text or binary data.
 - Blob storage is ideal for serving images or documents directly to a browser, including full static websites,
 - storing files for distributed access, streaming video and audio, storing data for backup and restoration.
 - Disaster recovery and archiving and storing data for analysis by on premises or Azure hosted service.